freyjafeeney11/freyjafeeney11/README.md

 ## Get in Touch

-Feel free to connect with me on [LinkedIn](www.linkedin.com/in/freyjafeeney)!
+Feel free to connect with me on LinkedIn: www.linkedin.com/in/freyjafeeney!